HUD: Secondary Elements

 Displays 'You Fragged X' text in the center of the screen.
 Many top players disable this to prevent text from blocking their crosshair during multi-kills, relying on the top-left obituary feed instead.

-Controls how long (in milliseconds) the large center-screen messages remain visible before fading out.
+Controls how long (in seconds) the large center-screen messages remain visible before fading out.
 Shorter quicker dismiss.

 Blocks all global chat from the enemy team, ensuring only your teammates' messages appear on screen.
 For most public servers, this is not optimal as you will not be seeing any chat from most other players.
 Turn on for tourney focus.